bobbingwide/oik-privacy-policy/readme.txt

 1. Sample generated page: from What is a cookie?

 == Upgrade Notice ==
+= 1.4.4 =
+Update for WordPress 5.7 and PHP 8.0 support

 = 1.4.3 =
 Updated strings to match the UK English translation; mostly additional commas